Lawton, Oklahoma Therapists

 In addition to the above, the crime rate in Lawton is especially concerning.
 Across the nation, an average of 2,837 per 1000,000 people are victims on an annual basis.
 In Lawton, that number jumps to 4,638.
 Most troubling is that the annual rate of violent crimes is more than double the national average, at 810 versus 386 per 100,000 respectively.
 When victimized, grief and stress are common reactions that often necessitate specialized, therapeutic care.

 The Challenges of Finding a Therapist in Oklahoma

 Mental Health America is a non-profit agency that collects data on the state of emotional health across the country.
-According to the recent 2017 report, Oklahoma is currently ranked 11 out of 51 in terms of the least prevalence of mental illness.
+According to a recent 2017 report, Oklahoma is currently ranked 11 out of 51 in terms of the least prevalence of mental illness.
 However, it sadly ranks a mere 39 out of 51 in terms of access to care.
-This indicates that although less people in Oklahoma may require therapeutic support than the national average, those who do may have a harder time locating, securing or affording the help they need.
+This indicates that although fewer people in Oklahoma may require therapeutic support than the national average, those who do may have a harder time locating, securing, or affording the help they need.